BGDlab/BGDlab.github.io/research/datasets_overview.md

 * `participants.json`
 ##### ClickUp
 This [list](https://app.clickup.com/9011141602/v/li/901103378470) tracks the status of CHOP imaging datasets (SLIP, CIG, NF1):
-* Requested: Request initiated for data to be delivered from radiology
+* **Requested**: Request initiated for data to be delivered from radiology
-* Download: Requested data downloaded onto Respublica
+* **Download**: Requested data downloaded onto Respublica
-* Organize: Downloaded data organized and BIDS complaint
+* **Organize**: Downloaded data organized and BIDS complaint
-* Peer Review: Organized datais peer reviewed to ensure dataset is up to code and documentation is complete
+* P**eer Review**: Organized datais peer reviewed to ensure dataset is up to code and documentation is complete
-* Stable: Reviewed dataset is ready for post-processing and will not undergo changes at the `BIDS` level.
+* **Stable**: Reviewed dataset is ready for post-processing and will not undergo changes at the `BIDS` level.

+Additionally, data tier, assignee, and requestor are tracked in the list.